jsbrn/pmreferrals/README.md

 ```
 The MongoDB fields are used to build the SRV connect URL.
 Take a look at app/database.js to see how it works.

 At the time of writing you will need access to an email address that allows programmatic connections, since most of the app's functions are email based.
+If you don't fill in this section, email won't work or the app will crash.
+It hasn't been tested yet.

 The admin email can just be your own email.
 It's used to define the admin of the site, for use in the lottery system.
 You *must* register your own email on the local PMReferrals instance.